yshelldev/xcss-scaffold/README.md

 ### 2. Configure for Your Development Setup

 The scaffold uses Sass as its CSS compiler, which helps efficiently create and maintain multiple class variations with similar structures.
-A vanilla JS sandbox is included for fast previews—you can rewrite it to work with your preferred framework as long as you adhere to the provided API methods and avoid breaking core logic.
+A vanilla JS sketchpad is included for fast previews—you can rewrite it to work with your preferred framework as long as you adhere to the provided API methods and avoid breaking core logic.

 ### 3. Customize Template Folders